-Driving the Natchez Trace was one of our favorite things to do this year.
+Driving the Natchez Trace Parkway was one of our favorite drives.
 This is a continuation of our drive.
-Please see part 1 if you haven’t read that yet.
+Please see part one if you haven’t read that yet.

 Mile Marker 338 – Wichahpi Commemorative Stone Wall